CarPlay Overview

 Third-Party CarPlay Apps

 Apple also lets third-party developers create dedicated apps for CarPlay.
-Available apps are audio-focused and primarily non-visual, in order to avoid introducing distractions into the car, with the content being played through the car's speakers.
+Available apps are generally audio-focused and largely non-visual, in order to avoid introducing distractions into the car, with the content being played through the car's speakers.

 Third-party apps only show up on the CarPlay display if the app is installed on the iPhone.
 So, for example, if a user regularly listens to Spotify on the iPhone and has the Spotify app installed, Spotify is also available via the CarPlay interface.

-Because of the audio-focused restriction, there are a limited number of apps that are compatible with CarPlay, but there are many podcast, maps, and music apps that work with CarPlay.
+Because of the audio-focused restriction, there are a limited number of apps that are compatible with CarPlay, but there are many podcast, maps, music, and communication apps that work with CarPlay.
+In recent years, Apple has expanded the types of supported CarPlay apps to include categories such as fueling/EV charging, parking, and quick food ordering.

 The Future of CarPlay